Loma Verde Novato Neighborhood Guide & Market Insights

 What is the median home price in Loma Verde?

-Per BAREIS MLS, the median closed price in Loma Verde was $1,234,000 across all 7 Q2 2026 sales (April 1 – June 30), at a median of $758 per square foot — up from $1,112,500 and $689 in the winter window, a shift reflecting both demand and a healthier sales mix.
+Per BAREIS MLS, the median closed price in Loma Verde was $1,204,375 across 6 sales in the 90 days ending July 31, 2026, at a median of $687 per square foot — up 6.6% year over year on a doubled sales count.
 Loma Verde remains one of the most approachable single-family entry points in South Novato's 94949 ZIP.

 How fast do homes sell in Loma Verde?